 As you read here earlier, the number of Houston single family (SF) homes sold in July 2014 increased compared to July 2013.
 The Houston Association of REALTORS® (HAR) released statistics indicating 7,769 SF homes were sold in July, 1.0% more than July 2013 and 1.0% more than June 2014.
 The number of SF sales in July set an all time record.

-My early analysis of available data from The Houston Association of REALTORS® (HAR) indicates that the number of single family homes sold in March will show an increase compared to March 2013.
-I expect the increase will be less than 10%.
-This will make March the 34th consecutive month with increased home sales when compared to the same month last year.
+My early analysis of available data from The Houston Association of REALTORS® (HAR) indicates that the number of single family homes sold in July will show an increase compared to July 2013.
+There were 7,690 single family homes sold in July, 2013.

 Houston home sales have been held down with lack of available homes for sale.
 No where more than in the West University/Southside Place neighborhoods has the question been more relevant, Where’s the Inventory?
 The chart pictured above shows the issue very well.